This notice announces an application submitted for a Department of the Army (DA) Permit subject to Section 10 of the Rivers and Harbors Act of 1899.

 Any person may request, in writing, within the comment period specified in this notice, that a public hearing be held to consider this application.
 A request for a public hearing must state the specific interest which might be damaged by issuance of the DA Permit.

-It has been determined that this request has no potential to affect historic properties as the project does not involve any new ground disturbances; and, based on the surveys performed for the area, there are no properties currently listed on the National Register of Historic Places which would be directly affected by the proposed work.
+The National Register of Historic Places has been examined, and it has been determined that there are no properties currently listed on the Register which have been directly affected by the work.
 If we are made aware, as a result of comments received in response to this notice, or by other means, of specific archaeological, scientific, prehistorical, or historical sites or structures which might be affected by the proposed work, the District Engineer will immediately take the appropriate action necessary pursuant to the National Historic Preservation Act of 1966 - Public Law 89-665 as amended (including Public Law 96-515).

 The decision whether to issue a permit will be based on an evaluation of the probable impact of the proposed activity on the public interest.
 That decision will reflect the national concern for both protection and utilization of important resources.
 The benefits which reasonably may be expected to accrue from the proposal must be balanced against its reasonably foreseeable detriments.
 All factors which may be relevant to the proposal will be considered; among those are conservation, economics, aesthetic values, general environmental concerns, historic values, fish and wildlife values, flood damage prevention, land use, navigation, recreation, water supply, water quality, energy needs, safety, food production, and in general, the needs and welfare of the public.